 The comfortable home-like setting coupled with experienced group coordinators and volunteers at The Sharing Place provide children with a safe and caring environment that nurtures the healing process.

 Grief support groups meet at The Sharing Place twice a month for 90 minutes per session.
 Groups are organized by ages and circumstances, which are identified during the initial family consultation.
-We currently host 28 grief support groups which serve more than 300 children, teens and their parents.
-The Sharing Place operates at capacity, and therefore we may not be able to immediately accommodate all the requests we receive.
+We currently host 24 grief support groups, including a Spanish speaking group, which serve more than 500 children, teens and their parents.
+The Sharing Place operates at capacity, and therefore we may have to place your family on a waiting list.

 About Grief Support Groups